build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 This will deploy the CloudFormation stack with all the resources defined in the SAM template.yaml generated by Application Composer, including all the source code for Lambda functions.

-In the end, we should see prompt as following:
+In the end, we should see a prompt as follows:

 **Output:**

 ```bash